crawl/crawl/crawl-ref/source/dat/strings/de/notes.md

 Efreet is der Ifrit in German: https://de.wikipedia.org/wiki/Ifrit (but Efreet is an archaic form)

 Spriggan is translated as der Zweigling here: https://elderscrolls.fandom.com/de/wiki/Zweigling.
 I guess they did this because a sprig is a small branch.
-I'm not sure that the "sprig" in spriggan really has anything to do with branches, but I guess we can got with that translation.
+I'm not sure that the "sprig" in spriggan really has anything to do with branches, but I guess we can go with that translation.
 http://crawl.chaosforge.org/Spriggan
 https://en.wikipedia.org/wiki/Spriggan